 If you are thinking about getting married at St. Thomas a Becket, Hampsthwaite we hope these pages will help answer some of your immediate questions.
 Once you have an idea of the date you are hoping for, please contact the Parish Administrator in the first instance to check that your date is available and that you are able to marry at St Thomas’s.

 Can we get married at St. thomas’S?

 The Church of England has special rules regarding who can get married in a local church.
 These rules changed in October 2008 to make it easier to get married in a church with which you have a connection.

 If you currently live in the parish or you used to live in the parish for more than 6 months, if you were baptised or confirmed in the parish or if your parents or grandparents were married in the parish, then you have a qualifying connection with the church.
 You are also able to get married in a church where you have been worshiping regularly for over 6 months, so don’t worry if none of the former apply but you feel this is where you want to be married, many of our wedding couples qualify in this way.
 You will need to contact the Parish Administrator to arrange which services are best for you and you will be made very welcome.
 We will consider remarrying divorcees, depending upon their particular circumstances.
-If either of you is divorced you will need to arrange a meeting with the Vicar who will speak openly and frankly with you to be able to decide if your marriage can go ahead – the Vicar is committed to following the Bishop of Ripon’s Guidelines on remarriage of divorcees.
+If either of you is divorced you will need to arrange a meeting during the vacancy with the Assistant Area Dean who will speak openly and frankly with you to be able to decide if your marriage can go ahead – the Vicar is committed to following the Bishop of Ripon’s Guidelines on remarriage of divorcees.
 Although same-sex marriage legislation has changed, it remains the case that it is not legally possible for same-sex couples to marry in the Church of England.